 Lastly, Close.io CRM packs a built-in SMS message integration, which allows users to send texts straight from the CRM – either individually or in bulk.

 Zoho, while sporting many native phone system integrations such as RingCentral and Jive, doesn’t have a built-in power dialer or predictive dialing system of its own.
 (You can use the Zoho Twilio SMS integration to send text messages for an extra development fee, however.
 See other Zoho Unified Communications options here.)

 The Integrations: Close.io CRM vs Zoho CRM

 Both Close.io and Zoho CRM boast a fair number of native integrations, but Zoho’s advantage in this regard is almost unfair.
 This is because Zoho isn’t just a CRM but an entire family of apps designed to support each other.
-With Close.io you get their CRM, of course – and you get access to help desk integrations, marketing campaign tools, a website messaging app, lead generation apps, reporting apps, and even third-party sync tools like Zapier – to connect other third-party apps.
+With Close.io you get their CRM, of course.
+You get access to help desk integrations, marketing campaign tools, a website messaging app, lead generation apps, and reporting apps.
+It also includes third-party sync tools like Zapier – to connect other third-party apps.
 Some of these integrations are native and others are third-party.

 Zoho’s native integrations help its case significantly

 On the other hand, with Zoho, you also get access to many of those same kinds of tools: a help desk (Zoho Desk), marketing automation (Zoho Campaigns), website messaging (Zoho SalesIQ), advanced analytics, and about 35 other apps.
 The difference with Zoho is all of their apps integrate natively and, in many cases, have the same UI so the user experience is much more unified than it would be otherwise.